top of page

 Targeted Therapies

 Targeted therapy drugs, unlike chemotherapy drugs, are designed to be highly specific, focusing on particular molecules or pathways that are often overactive in cancer cells.
-This specificity aims to minimize damage to healthy cells so that the side effects are minimized.
+This specificity aims to minimize damage to healthy cells and side effects.
+They may be helpful in inhibiting signaling pathways, preventing blood vessel growth (angiogenesis) or blocking specific receptors.

-To determine which drug(s) might best help the patient, a tumor sample must be analyzed for genomic mutations.
+To determine which drug(s) might best help the patient, a tumor sample is analyzed for genomic mutations.

 A company that offers genomic testing is Vidium Animal Health.

-Another company Fidocure also offers genomic testing of tumor samples and offers targeted therapy drugs.
+Another company Fidocure also offers genomic testing of tumor samples and targeted therapy drugs.

 Because of the heterogeneity of cancer cells and their ability to mutate in response to therapy, resistance to targeted therapy can develop over time.